Our Bright Young Booksellers series continues today with Abby Schoolman, proprietor of Abby Schoolman Books in New York City:

 What do you like to do outside of work?

-Thoughts on the present state and/or future of the rare book trade?
+Thoughts on the present state and/or future of the book arts field:

 Any upcoming fairs or catalogues?